 Yes, you can have a credit card against savings accounts.
 Banks offering secured credit cards require you to make a security deposit in a collateral account, which is generally a savings account.
 Secured credit cards require a cash collateral deposit which becomes the line of credit for that account.
 Most banks require a minimum deposit of $300 or $500 for the collateral deposit.
 The minimum requirements for obtaining a secured credit card include placing an asset as collateral before securing a credit line, having a certain minimum credit score, showing that you can meet the minimum monthly payments, and making monthly payments to continue financing the card.

-One of the toughest periods to obtain a credit card is when your credit is bad or you don’t have a credit at all.
+One of the toughest periods to obtain a credit card is when your credit is bad or you don’t have any credit history.
 The challenge is that you usually need a credit card before you can build a good credit history.
 You can obtain a credit card against savings accounts.
 If you are not eligible for a conventional credit card, a secured credit card is an option to consider.
 A secured credit card is different from traditional credit cards because you need to make a deposit to use the credit card.
 The deposit stands as collateral when you use the credit card to make purchases.
 If you failed to make your payments, the card issuer will keep your deposit.
 As your account remains in good standing, the credit card issuer will return your deposit after a particular number of months or when you choose to close your savings account.

 Obtaining a Secured Credit Card Against Savings Accounts and How It Works